Universal basic income by country: Australia

 Basic income has gained support from Australian academics such as John Tomlinson, John Wiseman, and Allan MacDonald.
 The Queensland Greens were the first Australian party to adopt a Guaranteed Adequate Income (GAI) policy in 1999.
 Basic Income Guarantee Australia was accepted into the Basic Income Earth Network in 2006 as an affiliate member.
 In August 2014, ACOSS made a recommendation to simplify the welfare system via a basic income support payment; however, this differs from a universal guaranteed income in that it would still be means-tested.
 In 2020, the Greens NSW adopted the Universal Wellbeing Payment as a policy.

 A universal basic income of $500 per week to every Australian citizen aged over 18-years-old is supported by the Fusion Party.
 The party would also allow for top-up payments for those such as pensioners, the disabled, carers etc.

 New Zealand

-In March 2016, then leader of the New Zealand Labour Party, Andrew Little, announced a debate at their forthcoming Future of Work conference on the introduction of a universal basic income (UBI), to replace other forms of welfare.
+In March 2016, the then leader of the New Zealand Labour Party, Andrew Little, announced a debate at their forthcoming Future of Work conference on the introduction of a universal basic income to replace other forms of welfare.
 He said:

 "We are keen to have that debate about whether the time has arrived for us to have a system that is seamless, easy to pass through, [with a] guaranteed basic income and [where] you can move in and out of work on a regular basis," or "an income support system that means every time you stop work you have to go through the palaver of stand-down periods, more bureaucracy, more form filling at the same time as you're trying to get into your next job."

-The Opportunities Party (TOP) support a universal basic income.
+The Opportunity Party supports a universal basic income.